abxyzzzzz/c-/README.md

 <details>
   <summary><h9>🟢School marks system</h9></summary>
-  A simple console-based C# application designed to manage and [student marks](https://github.com/abxyzzzzz/c-/tree/main/school%20marks%20system) .
+  A simple console-based application in C# that calculates the percentage and division of a Class 10 CBSE [student based](https://github.com/abxyzzzzz/c-/blob/main/school%20marks%20system) on marks entered for five subjects.
   </details>

 <details>